ma-ji/css/docs/index.md

 ---
 This research-oriented course introduces and contextualizes computational methods from a social science research design perspective.
 The course has three major components:

-1. Readings and presentations on theoretical analysis.
-We will mainly focus on how to comprehend computational methods from a research design perspective, i.e., _data management_, _concept representation_, _data analysis_, and _scientific communication_.
+1. Readings and presentations on *theoretical analysis*.
+We will mainly focus on how to comprehend computational methods from a research design perspective, i.e., *data management*, *concept representation*, *data analysis*, and *scientific communication*.
-2. Practice and presentations on hands-on exercises.
+2. Practice and presentations on *hands-on exercises*.
 We have a range of bi-weekly assignments helping you experiment or practice a variety of computational methods.
-3. Reflections on methods and empirical studies.
+3. *Reflections* on methods and empirical studies.

 I strongly encourage you to responsibly use ChatGPT or similar generative AI tools to boost your productivity.
 Bilingual or multilingual language ability is a plus.
 Programming is an essential part of this course but not the purpose and will not be taught.
 We will be coding for social science purposes.